elybrand/elybrand.github.io/_posts/2018-3-29-quantization.md

 author_profile: true
 ---

+*Update: an earlier version of this post incorrectly characterized the contribution from Daubechies and DeVore.
+The family of quantizing functions \\(\rho\_r\\) that they use is not the greedy scheme detailed below but is slightly more complicated.
+A special thanks goes out to Rayan Saab for a conversation we had about this detail.*

 A necessary step in the signal processing pipeline involves taking analog signals, or, mathematically speaking, real valued functions defined on \\(\mathbb{R}\\) and representing them digitally as bit strings.
 We take this for granted when we listen to a song on our phone or watch a movie on our computer.
 It's the kind of thing that some mathematicians